 The Glebe Hotel

-The Glebe Hotel is a welcoming upscale pub with nods to the past and the present: there’s a working fireplace and chesterfield sofas, portraits of Glebe locals taken by photographer Tom Psomotragos, and in the dining room a majestic jacaranda mural painted by local artists Indigo Jo and.
+The Glebe Hotel is a welcoming upscale pub with nods to the past and the present: there’s a working fireplace and chesterfield sofas, portraits of Glebe locals taken by photographer Tom Psomotragos, and in the dining room there's a majestic jacaranda mural painted by local artists.

 The pub’s been a fixture since 1862.
 The Glebe Hotel used to be known as the Australian Youth Hotel, where it was commonly mistaken for a cheap and cheerful hostel.
 The owners, brothers Daniel and Zelman Nissen decided to shake off that confusion by rebranding as a gastropub and changing its name.
 A renovation revamped the venue’s tired Victorian terrace vibe.
 As with most pub renovations, it was a delicate balancing act between retaining the historical quirks while asserting the venue as a modern public bar.

 Another change is in the food.
 Stables Bar and Grill is run by British chef Ben Allcock.
 His menu includes a beef and Guinness pie with mash and onion gravy; seared scallops; handmade gnocchi with roast butternut pumpkin and goats curd; and a steak list featuring quality cuts from Australia and New Zealand.
 There’s eggplant schnitzel for vegans and vegetarians, a number of bar snacks, and on Sundays there’s a roast with all the trimmings.